This post may include affiliate links. Thank you for your support.

 This salad is light and fresh, yet satisfying and jam packed with both texture and flavor!
 Basically, it’s a salad done RIGHT.

-• Chicken: Simply seasoned grilled chicken takes this salad from a stellar side dish to a marvelous main!
-However, it is entirely optional and can easily be omitted if desired!
+- Chicken: Simply seasoned grilled chicken takes this salad from a stellar side dish to a marvelous main.
+However, it is entirely optional and you can easily omit it.

 Fresh strawberries pair brilliantly with young, leafy greens!
 Traditionally, strawberry salad is made with spinach.
 However, I prefer to use a mixture of fresh greens and lettuces of varying colors, tastes and textures.
 A blend of leafy greens will yield a more well rounded salad with plenty of crunch and texture!
 But, you can use just one type of salad green if desired!
 Or, use a bag of spring salad mix for ease and convenience!